 You must follow a SIBO breath test prep diet for 1-2 days prior and fast for 12 hours before testing

-You can do the breath test with a take home kit and mail it in to be evaluated or in your doctors office
+You can do the breath test with a take home kit and mail it in to be evaluated or take in your doctors office

 If your test shows high gas levels this may indicate a longer treatment period to reduce them

 You and your doctor need to see the whole breath test graph to interpret it correctly

 The breath testing machine must be calibrated and test for methane